Swedish Meatballs Köttbullar Recipe

 I wish you good success.
 Questions about the recipe?
 Write me about the comment function at the end of the page.

-Köttbullar with potatoes and cream sauce
+Köttbullar with cream sauce

 |500||g||minced meat (You can use beef/pig, beef, elk minced meat.)|